Updated: Aug 4

-Flow, popularised by positive psychologists Mihaly Csikszentmihalyi, is a hyper focused state where we become immersed in the activity.
-Of this state Csikszentmihalyi said 'There’s this focus that, once it becomes intense, leads to a sense of ecstasy, a sense of clarity: you know exactly what you want to do from one moment to the other; you get immediate feedback.'
+Flow, popularised by positive psychologist Mihaly Csikszentmihalyi, is a hyper-focused state where we become immersed in the activity.
+Of this state, Csikszentmihalyi said 'There’s this focus that, once it becomes intense, leads to a sense of ecstasy, a sense of clarity: you know exactly what you want to do from one moment to the other; you get immediate feedback.'

-I suppose it’s a bit of no-brainer really.
-If exercise decreases your susceptibility to developing type 2 diabetes and cancer, while reducing stroke and cardiovascular disease risk (which together contribute to a shocking 30-million premature deaths each year), then it stands to good reason that, statistically speaking, exercise may increase your life span.
+I suppose it’s a bit of a no-brainer really.
+If exercise decreases your susceptibility to developing type 2 diabetes and cancer while reducing stroke and cardiovascular disease risk (which together contribute to a shocking 30 million premature deaths each year), then it stands to good reason that statistically speaking, exercise may increase your life span.

-In addition, a good immune system can protect against foreign bodies, invading microbes, while also performing the important role of removing dead cells.
+In addition, a good immune system can protect against foreign bodies and invading microbes while also performing the important role of removing dead cells.
 But what is the immune system?
 Simply stated, the immune system is a vast heterogeneous network of cells – such as macrophages and phagocytes – organs, proteins and tissues that together work to protect the body from external and internal microbial threats.

 This then triggers a complex, coordinated and sustained multi-cellular attack which typically results in the ‘enemy’ (read invading pathogen) being destroyed – or at least being hastily escorted off the premises.

-It stands to reason then, if the immune system is plays an instrumental and integral part in maintaining our continued survival, we ought to be doing everything we can to keep it in tact.
-According to the Harvard Medical School there are a number of ways to improve immune function; they include:
+It stands to reason that, if the immune system plays an instrumental and integral part in maintaining our continued survival, we ought to be doing everything we can to keep it intact.
+According to the Harvard Medical School,there are a number of ways to improve immune function; they include:

 Eat a diet high in fruits and vegetables